-Roman armies on the Danube and Rhine continued to proclaimed their commander as emperors, and march into northern Italy to dispose of the current incumbent.
+Roman armies on the Danube and Rhine continued to proclaim their commanders as emperors, and to march into northern Italy to dispose of the current incumbent.
 In 253 Valerian emerged as emperor, and during his reign (253-60) the empire reached its nadir.

 In the west a barbarian army broke through the Rhine frontier and marched right through Gaul and into Spain before being turned back.
 The victorious Roman general, a commander called Postumus, was promptly hailed emperor by his troops.
 So far so usual; but instead of marching into northern Italy, he remained in Gaul and established a break-away empire covering Gaul, Spain and Britain.

 Valerian himself, meanwhile, after instigating a second official persecution of the Christians, had headed east to patch up Roman power in that part of the world.
 There he met the greatest humiliation the Roman empire ever experienced: the emperor was captured by the Persian emperor Shapur, to live out his days as a servant in the Persian king’s palace.
-The eastern provinces were now as good as lost, and the Persians now inflicted massive destruction on the cities of Syria – including taking much of the population of Antioch, one of the greatest cities in the Roman empire, away captive – before turning back to their own territory.
-In an extraordinary turn of events, the king of the city of Palmyra, located on the border between the Persian and Roman empires, took on the responsibility for organising the Roman defences.
+The eastern provinces were now as good as lost, and the Persians now inflicted massive destruction on the cities of Syria – including taking away captive much of the population of Antioch, one of the greatest cities in the Roman empire – before turning back to their own territory.
+In an extraordinary turn of events, the king of the city of Palmyra, located on the border between the Persian and Roman empires, took on the responsibility for organizing the Roman defenses.
 Over the coming years he and his widow, Zenobia, would extend their rule over many of the eastern provinces.

 Valerian’s son, Gallienus, succeeded to the throne as sole emperor (he had ruled with his father since the latter’s accession); but the unity of the Roman empire was shattered.
 His rule extended over a rump, of Italy, Africa, the Balkans and Greece.
 The western and eastern portions of the empire were on their own. the barbarian invasions continued: in 267 a group of Goths sacked Athens.